MicrosoftLearning/dp-300-database-administrator/Instructions/Labs/04-configure-firewall-rule.md

 **Note:** These exercises ask you to copy and paste T-SQL code.
 Please verify that the code has been copied correctly, before executing the code.

-## Configure an Azure SQL Database firewall
+## Configure Azure SQL Database firewall rules

 1. From the lab virtual machine, start a browser session and navigate to [https://portal.azure.com](https://portal.azure.com/).
 Connect to the Portal using the Azure **Username** and **Password** provided on the **Resources** tab for this lab virtual machine.